Home Sri Lanka Sri Lankan Hoppers

 Sri Lankan cuisine is fresh, colourful and full of flavour, with a focus on creamy coconut and gently spiced cinnamon.
 Dishes are typically served with various wholesome starches that soak up the delicious sauce and juices of the meal.
 One particularly simple starch that’s enjoyed by locals and visitors alike is the hopper.
-In this blog, we will show you how to make Sri Lankan hoppers.
+Here, we’ll provide you with everything you need to know about the delicious Sri Lankan Hopper.
+We’ll also give you tips for making the best hoppers at home.

 What are Sri Lankan Hoppers?